GHARBIMouna/Unrolled-Half-Quadratic/README.md

     * `FCNet_AE`: trains and tests  fully connected and autoencoder-like architectures.
     * `ResUNet`: trains and tests a residual UNet architecture as in the code in [this repository ](https://github.com/conor-horgan/DeepeR.git).
 * Iterative methods:
-    * `HQ.py`: performs gridsearch and tests Half-Quadratic variants HQ-SC and HQ-ES.
+    * `HQ.py: performs grid search and tests Half-Quadratic variants HQ-SC and HQ-ES.

 * Unrolled methods:
     * `U_HQ`: trains and tests all variants of the unrolled Half-Quadratic paradigm: U-HQ-DE, U-HQ-FixS, U-HQ-FixN and U-HQ-FixN-Over-P.
-    * `U_PD`: trains and tests unrolled primal dual algorithm.
+    * `U_PD`: trains and tests unrolled primal-dual algorithm.
-    * `U_ISTA`: trains and tests unrolled iterative soft threshholding algorithm.
+    * `U_ISTA`: trains and tests unrolled iterative soft thresholding algorithm.

+* Chromatography_Toolbox: This is a tool that allows us to build simulated chromatographic datasets.
+This tool was not used in the experiments of the aforementioned paper but it can be useful to provide simulated datasets for the user.
+For more information please check the

-### Acknowledgements
+### Acknowle>dgements
 The comparisons with the ResUNet method are based on the code of Conor C. Horgan (see [github repo](https://github.com/conor-horgan/DeepeR.git)) and all experiments are run on mass spectrometry data from [MassBank](https://massbank.eu/MassBank/Search).

 This work has been supported by the ITN-ETN project TraDE-OPT funded